 Donate CarPage Overview

-Before you hand over the keys to your car to a charity, the IRS advises that you:
+Before you donate your car to charity, the IRS advises that you:

 - Research the charity.